Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 Red flags in property market check:

-• People outflows in moving patterns data
+• People leaving in moving patterns data

 • Rising job losses

-• Major boss leaving the area
+• Major employer leaving the area

-• Oversupply from too many building approvals
+• Too many building approvals

 • Bad press about the suburb or region